ibm-cloud-docs/ContinuousDelivery/tekton_pipeline.md

    * `0 * * * *` - The trigger runs at the start of every hour.
    * `0 9 * 1 MON-FRI` - The trigger runs at 9:00 AM every weekday in January.
    * `0 * * NOV,DEC 1` - The trigger runs every hour on Mondays during November and December.

+ Generic webhook triggers provide a unique webhook URL for POST requests.
+You can secure generic webhook triggers to work with Git, a Slack outgoing webhook, an Artifactory webhook, and more by using any of the following methods:

+   * Token matches to compare the saved token and the token that is passed within the POST request.
+Supported token sources include a header, query, or payload.
+Token matches are used by GitLab webhooks and Slack outgoing webhooks.
+   * Payload digest matches to compare the signature and the hash that are generated from the digested payload by using HMAC hex digest with a saved token.
+Supported signature sources might include a header, query, or payload.
+Users must specify a digest algorithm.
+Payload digest matches are used by GitHub webhooks.
+   * Tekton task validation requires users to validate the webhook request within their Tekton tasks.

+ Specify the following values to use generic webhook triggers with GitHub webhooks:

+   * Securing: `Payload Digest Matches`
+   * Signature Source: `Header`
+   * Header Key Name: `X-Hub-Signature`
+   * Digest Algorithm: `sha1`.

+ Specify the following values to use generic webhook triggers with GitLab webhooks:

+  * Securing: `Token Matches`
+  * Token Source: `Header`
+  * Header Key Name: `X-Gitlab-Token`

+ Specify the following values to use generic webhook triggers with Slack outgoing webhooks:

+  * Securing: `Token Matches`
+  * Token Source: `Payload`
+  * Header Key Name: `JSON Property Name / Form Key`

  You can access the webhook payload that is delivered to a Git trigger from your Tekton pipeline resources.
 Although the exact fields are repo-specific, the general syntax for the webhook payload is `$(event.payloadFieldName)`.
  {: tip}